opensearch-project/opensearch-sdk-java/SECURITY.md

 Additional background avaliable from [Security#1895](https://github.com/opensearch-project/security/issues/1895)

 ### User identity [OpenSearch#3846](https://github.com/opensearch-project/OpenSearch/issues/3846) :negative_squared_cross_mark:
-Replace [commons.authuser.User](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) the common identity object used by plugins.
-The new object should be obtainable by the extension through other means than [InjectSecurity](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/InjectSecurity.java#L69) depends on the thread context.
+Replace [commons.authuser.User](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) which is presently the common identity object used by plugins.
+The new object should conform to open identity standards and be obtainable by the extension through other means than [InjectSecurity](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/InjectSecurity.java#L69) which depends on the thread context.

 #### Aquiring User objects [sdk#37](https://github.com/opensearch-project/opensearch-sdk/issues/37)
-When OpenSearch sents a request to an extension the identiy should be avaliable, more discussion see [Handling identity in extensions](https://github.com/opensearch-project/opensearch-sdk/issues/14).
+When OpenSearch sends a request to an extension, the identity of the requestor should be included with the request.
+More discussion in [Handling identity in extensions](https://github.com/opensearch-project/opensearch-sdk/issues/14).

 #### Resource user/role checks [sdk#40](https://github.com/opensearch-project/opensearch-sdk/issues/40)
 anomaly Detection has detectors that analyzer data and store its results so it can be inspected or alerted on, [more details](https://opensearch.org/docs/latest/monitoring-plugins/ad/index/).
 OpenSearch should be responsible for inspecting the user, roles, resources to ensure standard practices are used.
 A permissions check API should be designed and implemented to offload this work from extensions creators.